EasyCorp/EasyAdminBundle/Resources/doc/integration/vichuploaderbundle.rst

                 # ...
                 list:
                     fields:
-                        - { property: 'image', type: 'image', base_path: %app.path.product_images% }
+                        - { property: 'image', type: 'image', base_path: '%app.path.product_images%' }
                 # ...
                 show:
                     fields:
-                        - { property: 'image', type: 'image', base_path: %app.path.product_images% }
+                        - { property: 'image', type: 'image', base_path: '%app.path.product_images%' }

 The property used to display the image must be the one that stores the image path (``image`` in this case) and not the one that stores the binary contents of the